mthulin/boot.pval/README.md

 - Accelerated failure time models fitted using `survival::survreg` or `rms::psm` (using `censboot_summary`).
 - Any regression model such that: `residuals(object, type="pearson")` returns Pearson residuals; `fitted(object)` returns fitted values; `hatvalues(object)` returns the leverages, or perhaps the value 1 which will effectively ignore setting the hatvalues.
 In addition, the `data` argument should contain no missing values among the columns actually used in fitting the model.

+A number of examples are available in Chapters 8 and 9 of [Modern Statistics with R](https://www.modernstatisticswithr.com/).

-Here is an example with a linear regression model for the `mtcars` data:
+Here is an simple example with a linear regression model for the `mtcars` data:

 ```
 # Bootstrap summary of a linear model for mtcars: